banool/aptos-canvas/frontend/README.md

-# Aptos Tontine: Frontend
+# Aptos Canvas: Frontend

 The frontend lets you do the following:
-1. Create a tontine.
+1. Create canvases.
-1. See what tontines you have created, joined, or been invited to.
-1. View information about tontines.
+1. View canvases.
-1. Interact with tontines.
+1. Draw on canvases.
+1. Perform various admin operations.

+For token-related operations use a marketplace.

 ## Development
 To get started, run: